 Genentech applies the same science-based approach to environmental sustainability as we do to creating medicines for people with serious illnesses.

-In addition to the details on our 2009-2014 progress below, you can learn more about our efforts through our Environmental Sustainability Factsheet.
+You can learn more about our goals, progress and actions through our Environmental Sustainability Factsheet.

 Our 2020 goals are to reduce our absolute CO2 emissions by 30% from onsite energy use and by 10% from transportation sources, to reduce our absolute water use by 20%, and to reduce waste to landfill per employee by 80%, based on 2010 levels.